NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 ### How to proceed, build Template project

-Nect you should be able to build the included template project for instructions see:
+Next you should be able to build the included template project for instructions see:
 **The build project [documentation](building_project)**

 <span class="nje-br"> </span>